 With that in mind, here are some general guidelines on the most common screenings, listed by the conditions they are designed to detect.

+According to the American Diabetes Association, diabetes and prediabetes affect more than 100 million American adults and nearly 3 million Texans.
+And roughly 24 percent don’t even know they have it.
 There are several tests your provider might use to screen for diabetes, but they are all designed to measure the amount of sugar in your blood.
 Results are usually available quickly.
 You may be asked to fast for up to 12 hours prior to your diabetes screening.

 Cholesterol and Blood Pressure Screenings

 Because high cholesterol and high blood pressure are underlying risk factors linked to so many chronic (and even fatal) health conditions, checking them regularly and controlling them with medication (if necessary) are simple steps that can help men and women avoid many unwanted health issues.

 According to the CDC, colorectal cancer almost always develops from precancerous polyps (abnormal growths) in the colon or rectum.
 These polyps can generally be easily detected in a regular screening, which is recommended for all adults in the 45-75 age range.
 Historically, the majority of colorectal cancer cases have occurred in people who are 50 or older, but the US Preventive Services Task Forcerecently changed their recommended screening guidelines to begin screenings at age 45 due to an increase in cases among younger adults in recent years.
 Regular screenings are key to the prevention and early detection of colorectal cancer.

 Cervical Cancer Screening